ROHITAUTI/E-RationShop/README.md

 The E-ration Shopping System for ration item shop web application is intended to provide complete solutions for vendors, supplier as well as customers through a single get way using the internet.
+It will enable vendors to setup online shops, customer to browse through the shop and purchase them online without having to visit the shop physically.
+This project is an attempt to provide the advantages of online shopping to customers of a real shop.
+It helps buying the products in the shop anywhere through internet by using an application.
+Thus, the customer will get the service of online shopping and home delivery from shop.
+The administration module will enable a system administrator to add new supplier and maintain various lists of suppliers, product category and delivery boy.

 # Getting Started with Create React App